susanBuck/notes/07_Command_Line/03_Windows-Cmder.md

 Download Cmder from this URL: <https://github.com/bliker/cmder/releases/download/v1.1.4.1/cmder.zip>

-To install Cmder, start by creating a new, blank folder in `c:\Program Files` called `cmder`.
+To install Cmder, start by creating a new, blank folder in `c:\Program Files` called `Cmder`.
 <img src='http://making-the-internet.s3.amazonaws.com/sysadmin-create-new-folder-for-cmder@2x.png' class='' style='max-width:629px; width:100%' alt=''>

 Then, extract the zip file you downloaded to this new folder: